 Welcome to this month’s Thrift Store Decor project.
 Okay, so this is suppose to be a thrift store makeover, but I actually got this side table free last Winter when my neighbors moved.
 It was a free for all kind of situation, but my storage situation made me make some tough decisions.
 I couldn’t…

-I am so excited to show you my makeover on this vintage sewing cabinet.
+Easy vintage sewing cabinet makeover I am so excited to show you my makeover on this vintage sewing cabinet.
 I didn’t even really transform it—but more like gave it a freshening up.
-Mostly, I cleaned it up and gave it new paint and gel stain along with a new top.
-This is the most I have ever paid for a…
+Mostly, I cleaned up the vintage sewing cabinet and gave it new paint and gel stain along with a new top.
+This…